Toni-SM/skrl/docs/source/index.rst

 SKRL - Reinforcement Learning library (|version|)
 =================================================

 **skrl** is an open-source modular library for Reinforcement Learning written in Python (using `PyTorch <https://pytorch.org/>`_) and designed with a focus on readability, simplicity, and transparency of algorithm implementation.
-In addition to supporting the `Gym <https://gym.openai.com/>`_ interface, it allows loading and configuring `NVIDIA Isaac Gym <https://developer.nvidia.com/isaac-gym>`_ environments, enabling agents' simultaneous training by scopes (subsets of environments among all available environments), which may or may not share resources, in the same run
+In addition to supporting the `OpenAI Gym <https://gym.openai.com/>`_ and `DeepMind <https://github.com/deepmind/dm_env>`_ environment interfaces, it allows loading and configuring `NVIDIA Isaac Gym <https://developer.nvidia.com/isaac-gym>`_ environments, enabling agents' simultaneous training by scopes (subsets of environments among all available environments), which may or may not share resources, in the same run

 **Main features:**
     * Clean code
     * Modularity and reusability
     * Documented library, code and implementations
-    * Isaac Gym environment loading (preview 2 and 3)
+    * OpenAI Gym, DeepMind and Isaac Gym (preview 2 and 3) environments
     * Simultaneous learning by scopes in Isaac Gym environments

 .. warning::